morningspace/lab-hello-git/README.md

 docker build -f docker/git-local/Dockerfile -t morningspace/lab-git-local .
 ```

 The docker images have also been pushed to Docker Hub.
-So, you can also pull them from there.
+So, you can pull them from there too.
 ```
 docker pull morningspace/lab-git-remote
 docker pull morningspace/lab-git-local